 Baked Artichoke and Spinach Dip

 I love spinach and artichoke dip, especially served warm right out of the oven, but a good one is hard to come by.
-The problem is that most recipes call for canned or marinated artichokes — which are tinny and sour tasting — as well as sour cream (yet more tang) and an ungodly amount of mayonnaise (hard to enjoy eating, especially if you’re the one who made it).
+The problem is that most recipes call for canned or marinated artichokes — which are tinny and sour tasting — as well as sour cream (yet more tang) and an ungodly amount of mayonnaise.
 My version is updated with a French twist.
 Instead of sour cream and mayonnaise, I use a Mornay sauce to thicken the dip.
 This is simply a Béchamel, or white sauce, with the addition of grated cheese.
 I also use frozen artichokes, which are the closest thing to fresh.
 It bakes up creamy, cheesy and wonderfully rich, with chunks of artichoke hearts and bright green spinach within.

 Begin by melting the butter in a medium saucepan to make the Mornay sauce.